Origin of Pajamas Music

 I went for a stint in the Navy instead of taking advantage of partial scholarship in Music Ed at UofL.
 I subsequently married and raised a family, went into pizza, data processing and direct mail, and finally pulled together enough credit hours and practical experience to earn my bachelors in general studies from IUS at the tender age of 47.

 Around 2015 or so, I bought my first guitar in over 35 years (a 2005 Epiphone Masterbilt Orchestra Model) and learned to play again.
 I also started writing songs and teaching myself to play and sing them reasonably well.
-This led to joining a couple of songwriters groups, hitting endless open mics, and playing at farmers markets, charity events and neighborhood festivals.
+This led to joining a couple of songwriters groups, endless open mics, and playing at farmers markets, charity events and neighborhood festivals.

 When the ‘Rona hit in 2020, I (along with many others) went home and stayed there for the better part of a year during which I fell into a little bit of a funk, wrote more songs, practiced, and picked up well over 150 cover tunes, most of them from the early decades of rock, folk and pop music.